nielsdelestinne/juge/README.md

 - Long time-gap between request & response

+Resource intensive scripting (loops,...) in the front-end code

+- Long time to render

 ## Experiments

 **When does a response object become too big?** How does compression help (a band aid solution or is it more)?